-- (1) An error message is sent in response to a database connection or SQL statement message - Level 2 (monitoring by update/select)
+(1) An error message is sent in response to a database connection or SQL statement message

 Monitoring with reference to and update of the monitoring table.
 One SQL statement can read/write numerical data of up to 10 digits.
 SQL statements executed for the monitor table are of (update / select / reindex / vacuum) type.